 73 x 260 = 18980 days

-In light of mechanics of both the Long Count and the Calendar Round, it would be well to consider exactly how the ancient native Indians of the Americas used both of these calendars to map time.
-Specifically, between the Core World Age Ending Alignment of 3153 BC, and that of 1970 BC; being some 1183 years.
+In light of the mechanics of both the Long Count and the Calendar Round, it would be well to consider exactly how the ancient native Indians of the Americas used both systems to map time.
+In this instance, between the World Age Ending Alignment of 3153 BC, and that of 1970 BC; being some 1183 sidereal years.

-In this regard, the primary aim was to harmonise a whole number of Baktun units of 144000 days with the 1970 BC alignment.
-In this instance, precisely 3 Baktuns.
+In this regard, the primary aim was to synchronise a whole number of Baktun units of 144000 days with the 1970 BC alignment.
+Specifically, 3 Baktuns.
+Further to this, the Calendar Round system was set up to run in parallel to the Long Count, configured in its own unique way, also targeting the 1970 BC alignment.
+One may consider each in turn:

-To begin then, consider the total interval to be covered (Julian Calendar):
+To begin, consider the total interval to be covered in standard days (Julian Calendar):

 Note that this figure is 96 days more than an exact count of 3 Baktuns (144000 x 3 = 432000 days).